Bankers warn of long crisis as rich seek comfort

 "It has been an accelerating factor in the last few weeks, we have observed a flight to safety.
 Banks with solid balance sheets, with conservative management and approach to the markets, are seeing significant inflows on a global scale," said Zeller,

-James Fleming, head of the international business at Coutts, a division of part nationalized British lender Royal Bank of Scotland, tracing its origins back to 1692, said it had attracted clients in the crisis seeking comfort in its history.
+James Fleming, head of the international business at Coutts, a division of part nationalized British lender Royal Bank of Scotland (RBS.L), tracing its origins back to 1692, said it had attracted clients in the crisis seeking comfort in its history.

 "All the major financial booms and busts in last 320 years, we've navigated our clients through.
 And I think clients see that," he said.

-Yves Mirabaud, managing partner at Swiss bank Mirabaud & Cie, said the woes of large banking groups, most recently an alleged rogue trading scandal at Swiss giant UBS, was boosting the appeal of Switzerland's family-run partnerships.
+Yves Mirabaud, managing partner at Swiss bank Mirabaud & Cie, said the woes of large banking groups, most recently an alleged rogue trading scandal at Swiss giant UBS UBSN.VX, was boosting the appeal of Switzerland's family-run partnerships.

 "I don't know if the fact it is a family business is a selling point ...
 (But) when you see how the big banks have behaved the past few years I believe that the model is stronger than ever," he said.